How BirdSupplies.com came to specialize in parrot feather plucking help

-Diane Burroughs had always been a lover of all animals, bringing in unwanted dogs and cats or rescuing strays and giving them a loving home.This love took on a new direction and passion later when she discovered the personalities of parrots.Thus in 1998, BirdSupplies.com was born.
+Diane Burroughs had always been a lover of all animals.
+As a child, she'd bring in unwanted dogs and cats or rescue strays and giving them a loving home.This love took on a new direction and passion when she discovered the personalities of parrots.Thus in 1998, BirdSupplies.comwas hatched.

 This handsome parrot is Peachy.
 He's checking out the Colorado scenery riding shot-gun in the front seat.
 Send us pictures of your parrot doing something cute or using our supplies so we can add it to our gallery!

 Don't miss our birdie blog for actionable tips to stop parrot feather plucking, fun parrot pictures and humorous stories about birdie adventures.

 Have a Got bird story you'd like to share?
 Email Original Bird Stories & Photo's.
 The BirdSupplies.com team will review it and maybe even post it on the blog.

 Member - ABMA (Animal Behavior Management Alliance)